NorthernL1ghts/NorthernL1ghts/README.md

 ---

 ### 👨‍💻 About Me:
-I am a Software Engineer from Germany, and I mainly work on AI & ML but I also work on low level systems as well.
+I am a Software Engineer, and I mainly work on AI & ML but I also work on low level systems as well.

 - 💼 I currently work as a senior software engineer
 - ⚡ I'm currently working on my own ASI program and some other interesting projects.